decidim/decidim/docs/services/maps.md

 }
 ```

-Decidim works fine when some of the services are disabled individuall but
+Decidim works fine when some of the services are disabled individually but
 obviously, the disabled services are not available for Decidim users.

 ## Enabling maps and geocoding